golemfactory/golem-core-python/README.md

 ## NEXT STEPS

 How I think we should continue with this project.
+[NOTE: this section is obslete now, stages 1 + 2 are being more-or-less implemented now]

 ### 1. Implement necessary low-level objects and create a first "working" app